Your Health

 Immunization booklets can be updated at any visit to the clinic.
 You can also call the clinic and leave a message for your family physician’s nurse – we will follow-up with you to update your information.

-· Pharmacies ONTARIO – Public Health Ontario is encouraging patients to obtain their flu vaccine at local pharmacies – they will have the high-dose vaccine this year for patients 65+ years of age.
+• Pharmacies ONTARIO – Public Health Ontario is encouraging patients to obtain their flu vaccine at their local pharmacy.
 Ontario patients may obtain the flu vaccine free of charge.
+A provincial health card is not required to receive the provincially funded flu vaccine at the pharmacy.
+However, you must be living, working, or going to school in Ontario to be eligible for the provincially funded vaccine.
+If you do not meet this criteria, you may receive the provincially funded vaccine at a public health clinic.
 As in previous years, they are restricted to patients 2 years of age and older.

 What’s the benefit of going to my local pharmacy?